dnlbowers/Vape-Store/TESTING.md

 |passed | **All site users are of legal age to purchase vape supplies** so that I can **comply with the law.**
 |:---:|:---|
-|&check;| on first visit to the site the user is asked to confirm they are over 18.
+|&check;| On first visit to the site the user is asked to confirm they are over 18.
-|&check;| if the user is under 18 they blocked from viewing the site until they confirm they are of legal age.
+|&check;| If the user is under 18 they blocked from viewing the site until they confirm they are of legal age.
 |&check;| Cookie is left upon the user confirming they are of legal age.
 |&check;| Pop up appears on every page until the user confirms they are of legal age.
 |&check;| Cookie has an expiry date of one day.